Hal Block: The life of a comedy writer

 It was not only the volume of material that was a challenge in writing for radio, but the reality that they were writing for more than simply the audience.
 It was an era when radio and television shows often had only a single sponsor and since the sponsor paid the show's bills the writer had to please them as well.
 Block expressed this double-edged sword with his definition of a sponsor as: "A golden goose for whom we lay the eggs."
 It didn't end with the sponsor.
 "We have to make the sponsor laugh," Block wrote in Collier's magazine "And besides pleasing the sponsor, we have to please the sponsor's wife, the producer, the men from the advertising agency, the radio and television critics and the Federal Communications Commission."
 Then there was the issue of radio censorship.
 Block once quipped that if he tried to produce a radio version of It Happened One Night, a film famous for a scene of an unmarried couple sharing a bedroom, it would end up being called It Didn't Happen One Night.
 Even during his time with the BBC, Block later recalled the occasion when a cannibal sketch he'd written was rejected by the British Home Office.
 The note justifying the rejection explained they objected to his depicting cannibals because they were "loyal subjects of the king and many of them are now aiding in the fight against the enemy."
-However, in this case the rejection was reversed, apparently by an executive with a sense of humor, since the explanation for the reversal noted that the cannibals had also eaten many loyal subjects.
+In this case, however, the rejection was reversed, apparently by an executive with a sense of humor, since the explanation for the reversal noted that the cannibals had also eaten many loyal subjects.